h4tr3d/cmakeprojectmanager2/README.md

 Alternative CMake support for Qt Creator.

 Main differents from original CMakeProject plugin:

 * Project file list readed from file system instead of parsing .cbp (CodeBlocks) project file.
   It can be slow on big projects, but reloading initiating only during open project, run CMake, or user-initiated tree changes (add new files, erase files, rename file)
 * You can add new files from Qt Creator.
 Note, you can create file outside project tree, but Qt Creator will display only files that present in project tree.
 Also, you should manualy describe this files in CMakeLists.txt.
 * You can rename files in file system from Qt Creator now.
 * You can erase files from files system from Qt Creator now.

-Also, I think, that a lot of bugs also introduced :-)
+* CMake Run wizard reworked:
+  * Save CMake arguments line between runs and between configurations
+  * Select build type via Select Box (Release/Debug/Etc)
+  * Set-up used toolchain: via file or inline (stored in user project data)
+  * Reset CMake cache before run

 TODO
 ----

-Currently functional is good for me, but I have some ideas to future:
+Currently functional is good for me, but I have some ideas for future:

 * Big idea: remove .cbp parsing and parse CMakeLists.txt directly (far far far future :-)
 * Display sources and other files per targets (like KDevelop4)
 * On adding new files add its to specified targets.
 Similar behaviour on deleting or renaming files.
+* Compose toolchain using Kit

 So, If anybody implements this feathures it will be very good :-)